TirthSharaf/HostServer/README.md

 • The web interface allows users to view the agents' locations and manage their migration in real-time.

 Key Features:

-Agent Spawning: Users can spawn new agents through the web interface.
+• Agent Spawning: Users can spawn new agents through the web interface.

-Agent Migration: Agents can be migrated between different hosts, demonstrating the distributed nature of the system.
+• Agent Migration: Agents can be migrated between different hosts, demonstrating the distributed nature of the system.

-Browser Integration: Interact with the server via a browser at the specified URL to observe and control the behavior of the agents.
+• Browser Integration: Interact with the server via a browser at the specified URL to observe and control the behavior of the agents.

 Technical Details:

-Developed using Java with multi-threaded server-side functionality to handle the spawning and migration of agents.
+• Developed using Java with multi-threaded server-side functionality to handle the spawning and migration of agents.

-Web-based client interaction: The server provides an HTML page that can be accessed through a browser for real-time interaction.
+• Web-based client interaction: The server provides an HTML page that can be accessed through a browser for real-time interaction.

-The server runs locally and interacts with the browser to demonstrate the migration of distributed intelligent agents across different environments.
+• The server runs locally and interacts with the browser to demonstrate the migration of distributed intelligent agents across different environments.

 How to Run the Project:

-Compile the file using javac HostServer.java.
+• Compile the file using javac HostServer.java.

-Run the server with java HostServer.
+• Run the server with java HostServer.

-Open a browser (e.g., Firefox) and navigate to http://localhost:4242 to view and interact with the server.
+•Open a browser (e.g., Firefox) and navigate to http://localhost:4242 to view and interact with the server.

-Follow the instructions on the web page to spawn new agents and make them migrate.
+• Follow the instructions on the web page to spawn new agents and make them migrate.

 Custom Modifications:
-I added comments throughout the code to explain the functionality of different sections.
+• I added comments throughout the code to explain the functionality of different sections.

-Implemented additional logging to track the movement and status of agents in real-time.
+• Implemented additional logging to track the movement and status of agents in real-time.

 This project helped me explore the concept of distributed intelligent agents and how they can be managed across different servers.
 It also provided a deeper understanding of how to integrate Java with web-based client interactions.